12 Jyotirlingas of India: Legends, Locations, and Significance

 Image Source

 The Ghrishneshwar Temple is located in Verul, near Aurangabad in Maharashtra.
 It is just a few kilometers away from the Ellora caves.
-This temple was rebuilt by Ahilyadevi Holkar in the 18th century.
+Ahilyadevi Holkar rebuilt this temple in the 18th century.

 Scientific Significance of 12 Jyotirlinga:

-1. Hindus believe that India was created by gods.
-I think it means the Indian peninsula was modified by gods.
-According to a theory, once there were 12 active volcanoes in India, but gods nullified them and installed 12 Jyotirlingas on those spots so that no one would accidentally or deliberately activate them again.
+1. Hindus believe that the gods created India.
+I think it means the gods modified the Indian peninsula.
+According to a theory, once there were 12 active volcanoes in India, but the gods nullified them and installed 12 Jyotirlingas on those spots so that no one would accidentally or deliberately activate them again.
 That is why these sites are sources of powerful energies.
-Also, that is why there are no volcanoes in India.
+That is why there are no volcanoes in India.

-2. Some Hindus believe that 12 Jyotirlinga are radioactive, and there are radiations at all the sites.
+2. Some Hindus believe that the 12 Jyotirlinga are radioactive, and there is radiation at all the sites.

-3. Some people claim that Ujjain is the center of the Earth because it is located where the tropic of cancer and zero meridian of longitude intersect.
-Even today for astronomical calculations Ujjain’s time, which is 29 min, behind IST is considered best.
+3. Some people claim that Ujjain is the center of the Earth because it is located where the tropic of Cancer and the zero meridian of longitude intersect.
+Even today, Ujjain’s time, which is 29 minutes behind IST, is considered best for astronomical calculations.

 12 Jyotirlinga Fibonacci series